Matures early and has a very high yield of perfect onions.

 You can also plant four sets close together in a block and space each block 30cm apart each way like the modular grown seedlings.

-It is absolutely essential to rotate Onion – Golden Bear F1 in order to minimise various soil borne diseases such as white rot.
+It is absolutely essential to rotate Onion – Globo in order to minimise various soil borne diseases such as white rot.

 Apart from regular hoeing and weeding there is little else to do.
 Be careful, however, that you do not hoe too deep as onions have a very shallow root system.
 You may be better off hand weeding at the later stages.
 Some gardeners even eliminate this by planting the sets through black plastic.
 I have never been a fan of this technique.
 I suppose I like hoeing too much.